Jerry-Shaw/Nervsys/README.md

 - [ ] ML/AI based internal router
 - [ ] More detailed documents and demos

 Except functions listed above, NS still has a long way to go.
+Thanks for issues & pull requests if you found bugs or make it better, or just need help.
+Contact us.

 ## Supporters